- Future Students

-NOTICE: MIT applications are now open and the deadline is February 18, 2013 for the MIT cohort group beginning June 2013.
+NOTICE: MIT application deadline is February 17, 2014 for the MIT cohort group beginning June 2014.

 Do you want to become an elementary or secondary teacher?
 Do you already have a bachelor's degree?
 Consider our MIT program!
 Get your teacher certification AND a masters degree in Master in Teaching.